danielbodnar/awesome-stars/README.md

 ## shell

+- [TheR1D/shell_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by GPT-3 and GPT-4, will help you accomplish your tasks faster and more efficiently.
 - [realeroberto/bashlets](https://github.com/realeroberto/bashlets) - An experiment in extending the command-line interface.
 - [mattmc3/ztap](https://github.com/mattmc3/ztap) - An implementation of the Test Anything Protocol for unit testing Zsh using pure Zsh
 - [Rasukarusan/shellnium](https://github.com/Rasukarusan/shellnium) - :dizzy: Selenium Webdriver for Bash (or Zsh).